mellor-lab/bristol-neuroscience-data-guide/documentation/Repository Management with GIN Client.md

 gin status <absolute or relative path to your file or folder>
 ```
 Multiple files will be displayed recursively.
 According to the GIN documentation, the meaning of the status abbreviations are as follows:
-  OK: The file is part of the GIN repository and its contents are synchronised with the server.
+- OK: The file is part of the GIN repository and its contents are synchronised with the server.
-  TC: The file has been locked or unlocked and the change has not been recorded yet (and it is unmodified).
+- TC: The file has been locked or unlocked and the change has not been recorded yet (and it is unmodified).
-  NC: The local file is a placeholder and its contents have not been downloaded.
+- NC: The local file is a placeholder and its contents have not been downloaded.
-  MD: The file has been modified locally and the changes have not been recorded yet.
+- MD: The file has been modified locally and the changes have not been recorded yet.
-  LC: The file has been modified locally, the changes have been recorded but they haven't been uploaded.
+- LC: The file has been modified locally, the changes have been recorded but they haven't been uploaded.
-  RM: The file has been removed from the repository.
+- RM: The file has been removed from the repository.
-  ??: The file is not under repository control.
+- ??: The file is not under repository control.

 (doc-gin-client-list-associated-remotes)=
 ## List Remote Repositories Associated with the Local Repository
-A local repository can be associate with one or more remote repositories or with none at all.
+A local repository can be associated with one or more remote repositories or with none at all.
 To list the available associated repositories where you can push local changes, in the terminal type
 ```
 gin remotes
 ```